Randy Newman is Subject of New Biography From Noted Music Author Robert Hilburn

 In A Few Words in Defense of Our Country, veteran music journalist Hilburn presents the definitive portrait of an American legend.
 The author has known his subject since Newman’s club debut at the Troubadour in 1970, and the two have maintained a connection in the decades since, conversing over the course of times good and bad.
 Though Newman has long refused to talk with potential biographers, he now gives Hilburn unprecedented access not only to himself but also to his archives, as well as his family, friends, and collaborators.
 Dylan, Simon, John Williams, Linda Ronstadt, Don Henley, Bonnie Raitt, Chuck D, James Taylor, and New York Times’ Pulitzer-winning columnists, Thomas Friedman and Wesley Morris, among others, contributed to the book.
 In addition to exploring Newman’s prolific career and the evolution of his songwriting, A Few Words in Defense of Our Country also dives into his childhood and early influences, his musical family that ruled Hollywood movie scores for decades, the relationships that have provided inspiration for his songs, and so much more.

-Advance praise for the book comes from Cameron Crowe: “Leave it to Hilburn to pull back the curtain on the incredible life of Newman, a shy genius who clearly trusted him enough to point him in all the right directions.”
+Advance praise for the book came from Cameron Crowe: “Leave it to Hilburn to pull back the curtain on the incredible life of Newman, a shy genius who clearly trusted him enough to point him in all the right directions.”
 And from fellow lyricist Bernie Taupin: “Robert Hilburn presents Randy Newman front and center as an American treasure, a political lightning bolt and one of the finest songwriters of his generation.
 Like all of Hilburn’s biographies it is addictive and utterly definitive, an intoxicating blend of scrupulously researched detail and unearthed treasures.”

-Newman, born November 28, 1943, turned 80 in 2023.
+Newman, born November 28, 1943, turned 81 in 2024.
 Though he was never a top selling act as a solo artist, he earned a #2 single with 1977’s satirical “Short People.”
 Its accompanying album, Little Criminals, was his sole title to reach the Top 10.
 Among his other popular songs are “Mama Told Me Not To Come,” recorded most prominently by Three Dog Night and which topped the Hot 100 in 1970, as well as 1983’s “I Love L.A.”
 (Despite the latter’s popularity at the time on the fledgling MTV channel and its ubiquitousness in the decades since, the song never charted on the Hot 100.)
 His recordings are available here.

 Related: Our Album Rewind of Newman’s Sail Away